timothyandrews/4xCO2-IRF/README.md

 | rlds | SRF downwelling LW |
 | rldscs | SRF downwelling LW |

 The 4xCO2 calls to radiation follow the same names with "4co2" appended, except rsdt is not included since that is identical between both calls.
+These diagnostics form part of CFMIP contribution to CMIP6 (see Webb et al., 2017; GMD).

 The difference between the 4co2 and standard fluxes give the 4xCO2 IRF.